papertrail/papertrail-cli/README.md

 # papertrail Command-line tail & search client for Papertrail log management service

-Ask [Papertrail] for recent log messages, optionally with a search query (the output can also be piped through grep).
-Optionally poll for new events, like tail -f.
+Small standalone [binary] to retrieve, search, and tail recent app server log and system syslog messages from [Papertrail].

+Supports optional Boolean search queries and polling for new events (like "tail -f").
+Example:

+    papertrail -f "(www OR db) (nginx OR pgsql) -accepted"

+Output is line-buffered so it can be fed into a pipe, like for grep.

-Papertrail::SearchClient class can also be used to perform one-off API searches or follow (tail) events matching a given query (interface may change).
+The [SearchClient] class can be used by other apps to perform one-off API searches or follow (tail) events matching a given query.
+Interface may change.

 ## Installation

-Install the gem, which includes a binary called "papertrail":
+Install the gem ([RubyGems]), which includes a binary called "papertrail":

     gem install papertrail-cli

 ## Configuration

 Create ~/.papertrail.yml containing your credentials, or specify the path to that file with -c.
 Example (from examples/papertrail.yml.example):
     username: your@account.com
     password: yourpassword